opencog/atomspace-dht/README.md

 * Given an MUID, the Atoms in the IncomingSet are stored as DHT-values under that MUID.
 This is effectively the same mechanism as finding all the members of an AtomSpace.
-* Atom deletion presents a challange.
+* Atom deletion presents a challenge.
 This is solved by tagging each DHT-value under the AtomSpace key with a timestamp and an add/drop verb.
 The timestamp indicates the most recent version, in case an Atom is added/dropped repeatedly.